 That's one thing you can't tell the biologist.
 They think they know more about it than the first people.
 Like last fall, they got the twelve hour season down there.
 They caught 70-some thousand fish.
 I looked at the television screen and saw that fish they were bringing out--pure black.
 That's fish that's been in the river a long time.
 When they first coming in from the ocean they got to be chrome, silver.
 They weren't that.
 I told them guys down at the meeting those fish were held back purposely.
 The way they do that is with electric fence impulse.
 You see some of that fish that gets down in there burnt.
 They got spots on them.
 The biologists didn't want to admit nothing.
 They said they come out of the ocean.
 No, they did not.
-They'd been in the river for a long time--I know.313
+They'd been in the river for a long time--I know.

 I can tell you.
 The fish used to be really bright. ...
 When the Dalles Dam came in and then John Day Dam, they became very poor.
 Like he says, they fall apart....
 The last fish I caught on the Yakima was up near what they call "Upper Dam", the last dam that began there.
 I was up there fishing and I caught a salmon. ...I gave it to the old man that lives there....
 While he was sitting there talking, he said, "See out that window.
 It's changed since they put Dalles Dam in.
-I noticed the change in the creek."
-He says, "I've fished here a long time.
-And the fish at that time used to be able to jump and reach the top of the dam.
-But today they jump, they barely reach halfway up."
-So it has taken away. ...They have become weak, like he says.
-And I'm thinking about that, and it seems to have lost a great deal of their constitution, what keeps them solid.314
+I noticed the change in the

 311Rudy Saluskin, at Toppenish, October 22, 1982; in, Meyer Resources, 1983.
 Supra at 60-61.

 312i.e.
 Note 301.